An advertisement for an unlisted Clayton’s Celebrated Rheumatic Bitters

 While perusing Pittsburgh Directories in the late 1850s and 1860s for Zingari Bitters, I can across an advertisement (on the same page as the Zingari’s ad) for Clayton’s Celebrated Rheumatic Bitters and Liniment (below) put out by William Clayton & Son (William Clayton & C. E. Clayton).

-I didn’t recall this specific brand although I was aware of a Clayton & Russell’s Celebrated Stomach Bitters and wanted to see if there was a relationship.
+I didn’t recall this specific brand although I was aware of Clayton & Russell’s Celebrated Stomach Bitters and wanted to see if there was a relationship.
 Hmmmm…. sure sounds like a Hostetter’s Celebrated Stomach Bitters.
-Usually when an advertisement, more than a listing, occurs in a city directory, it means that a product is trying to get a lot of attention or is popular.
+Usually, when an advertisement, more than a listing, occurs in a city directory, it means that a product is trying to get a lot of attention or is popular.
 I wonder what this bottle looks like?
-It is also interesting that there is no previous listings in any of the Bitters books that mentions the bitters noted in the advertisement.
+It is also interesting that there are no previous listings in any of the Bitters books that mention the bitters noted in the advertisement.

 [updated 22 May 2013] New listing provided by Bill Ham for Bitters Bottles Supplement 2: